SgtMoloch/InterchangeUnchained/README.md

 ## Usage
-1. Download UseAllTheInterchangeTracksMod.zip from the Releases Page.
+1. Download InterchangeUnchained zip from the Releases Page.
-2. Extract the zip folder into the Mods folder in your Railroder install directory.
-If you do no have this, you need to follow the instalation steps for Railloader.
+2. Extract the zip folder into the your Railroder install directory.
 3. Run the game and enjoy all of you interchange tracks being used.

 ## Notes
-1. This mod currently supports Railroader verison 2023.3.2a.
+1. This mod currently supports Railroader verison 2024.1.0a.
 This mod may break in future updates.
 I will do my best to continue to update this mod.
 2. It is possible that the developers of Railroader will implement their own fix for this issue.
 At such time this mod will be deprecated and no longer maintained.
 3. As the saying goes, use mods at your own risk.